Density version of the Ramsey problem and the directed Ramsey problem: The case

-\begin{proof} Part (i).
+\begin{proof}[Proof of Theorem \ref{fo2}(ii)] Part (A).
 Consider the edges which have exactly one color, and suppose that the color red is assigned to at least as many edges as the color blue.
 Thus the cardinality of the blue edges is at most $m/2$.
 Let us take a maximal independent set on the graph of the blue edges.
 This provides a monochromatic (red) subgraph in the original $K_n$.
 The cardinality of the maximal independent set is at least $\frac{n}{m/n+1}$ due to Corollary \ref{Turaaan}.

-Part (ii).
+Part (B).
 Apply Corollary \ref{aloncikk} to the simple graph $H$ obtained from our digraph $G$ by deleting all bi-oriented edges and omitting the orientation for the rest of the edges.
 Consider the obtained forest subgraph $H'$ of $H$, and the original orientations of the edges of $H'$.
 These edges in $G$ obviously provides an acyclic orientation, with a suitable topological ordering, hence the vertex set of $H'$ guarantees a transitive subtournament on at least $\frac{2n}{2m/n+1}$ vertices. \end{proof}

-We highlight the connection between the feedback vertex set problems (deadlock recovery) and Proposition \ref{lower} (ii).
+We highlight the connection between the feedback vertex set problems (deadlock recovery) and Theorem \ref{fo2} (ii)(B).
 A feedback vertex set of a graph (or digraph) is a set of vertices whose removal leaves a graph without (directed) cycles.
 In other words, each feedback vertex set contains at least one vertex of any cycle in the graph.
 Since the feedback vertex sets play a prominent role in the study of deadlock recovery in operating systems, it has been studied extensively \cite{Fomin, Razgon, Posa, Festa, Karp}.
 To find the minimal feedback vertex set is NP-complete in the undirected and directed case as well \cite{Karp}.

 Essentially, $F(n,m)$ is equal to the size of the maximal size of an acyclic subgraph which is guaranteed to be in a digraph of $m$ directed edges on $n$ vertices, that is, $n-F(n,m)$ is the minimal size of a feedback vertex set, such that the removal of an appropriate set of $n-F(n,m)$ vertices makes any digraph of $m$ edges acyclic.
-Instead, in the proof of Proposition \ref{lower} (ii) we bound the size of the minimal size of a feedback vertex sets of undirected graphs of $m$ edges, which generally provides a fairly weaker bound, even if they both lead to exact results when $m$ is small via Proposition \ref{kicsi}.
+Instead, in the proof of Theorem \ref{fo2} (ii)(B) we bound the size of the minimal size of a feedback vertex sets of undirected graphs of $m$ edges, which generally provides a fairly weaker bound, even if they both lead to exact results when $m$ is small via Theorem \ref{fo2} (i).